conan-io/docs/uploading_packages/bintray/conan_center_guide.rst

     - Tags
     - Maturity
     - Website: If any, website of the library
-    - Issues tracker: URL of the issue tracker from your github repository e.j: https://github.com/conan-community/conan-zlib/issues
+    - Issues tracker: URL of the issue tracker from your github repository e.g., https://github.com/conan-community/conan-zlib/issues
-    - Version control: URL of your recipe github repository. e.j: https://github.com/conan-community/conan-zlib
+    - Version control: URL of your recipe github repository, e.g., https://github.com/conan-community/conan-zlib
-    - GitHub repo (user/repo): e.j lasote/conan-zlib
+    - GitHub repo (user/repo): e.g., lasote/conan-zlib

 For each version page (optional, but recommended):